kreatio-sw/webdack-uuid_migration/README.md

 [![Build Status](https://travis-ci.org/kreatio-sw/webdack-uuid_migration.svg?branch=master)](https://travis-ci.org/kreatio-sw/webdack-uuid_migration)

+**This project is actively maintained.
+Please report issues and/or create pull requests if you face any issues.**

 Helper methods to migrate Integer columns to UUID columns during migrations in PostgreSQL.
 It supports migrating primary key columns as well.